No damage or significant flooding after storm hits Central Valley

 FRESNO, Calif.
-(KGPE) – Crews were on standby on Monday morning as rain hit the Central Valley.
+(KSEE) – Crews were on standby on Monday morning as rain hit the Central Valley.

 The gloomy weather made roadways slick and the California Highway Patrol had all hands on deck to look out for accidents.